-Physical therapy for MS begins with a detailed physical assessment to observe how the condition restricts movement and alters your activities of daily living (ADL).
+MS physical therapy begins with a detailed physical assessment to observe how the condition restricts movement and alters your activities of daily living (ADL).
 We ask you a series of questions to understand pain patterns, intensity, and impairments (i.e. lack of coordination, blurred vision, and loss of sensation).
 Additionally, our physical therapists will observe your gait and balance when you walk, climb, and stand.

-The initial assessment is followed by a personalized rehabilitation program based on physical therapy for Multiple Sclerosis.
+The initial assessment is followed by a personalized rehabilitation program based on MS physical therapy.
 We incorporate balance, coordination exercises, and strength training utilizing various techniques, including the Neubie, into patients’ programs.

 We create customized rehabilitation programs that align with the severity of your symptoms and movement goals.
 It includes a combination of onsite and home-based physiotherapy exercises.
 Each technique focuses on specific impairments so that MS patients can live independently.

-Our physical therapy for Multiple Sclerosis includes muscle stretching and strengthening exercises to restore lost range of motion and improve motor skills.
+Our Multiple Sclerosis physical therapy includes muscle stretching and Multiple Sclerosis physical therapy exercises to restore lost range of motion and improve motor skills.
 Other exercises are targeted towards pain relief and reduction of muscle spasms.